desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   - A deployment of this is running at .swiss.

 * Registrars:
+  - Glauca has implemented authenticated CDS processing.
   - GoDaddy is working on an implementation.
-  - Glauca is working on an implementation.

 * A tool to retrieve and process Signaling Records for bootstrapping purposes, either directly or via zone walking, is available at